GG Carinae

 GG Carinae is a binary star system in the southern constellation of Carina, abbreviated GG Car.
 It is a variable star with a brightness that fluctuates around an apparent visual magnitude of 8.67, making it too faint to be visible to the naked eye.
 The distance to this system is approximately 8,000 light years based on parallax measurements.

+Observations

 This star was found to have a peculiar spectrum by W. P. Fleming in 1892, matching the profile of a P Cygni star with bright emission lines of hydrogen.
 In 1930, the brightness of the star was found to be variable by W. E. Kruytbosch, who determined a period of 31.043±0.014 days and suggested it may be both an eclipsing binary and intrinsically variable.
 This period was confirmed by D. Hoffleit in 1933.
 A near infrared excess was detected in 1973, indicating a circumstellar dust shell.